3dreamengine/3DreamEngine/README.md

 return {
 	{
 		name = "grass", --extend material Grass

+		alpha = 0, --the alpha passes required as explained in alpah blending chapter

 		--Shared for all shading
 		color = {1.0, 1.0, 1.0, 1.0},  -- color